Brisingeros/multi-layer-dss/README.md

 * A Flow is the complete system.
 It contains Layers and a "resolve" function (Coded by the user) receiving all Layers results.
 Flow.execute receives the Object to pass the Flow.
 * A Layer contains related Rules and a "resolve" function (Coded by the user) receiving all Rules of this Layer and the Object. "resolve" should call the "resolve" function of each Rule.
-* A Rule contains any number of "conditions" as functions that receive the Object and should return a boolean, a "content" of any type, a number "weigth" useful in it's "resolve" function, that also receives the Object.
+* A Rule contains any number of "conditions" as functions that receive the Object and should return a boolean, a "content" of any type, a number "weigth" useful in its "resolve" function, that also receives the Object.

 ## Installation